ARTEMIS-TWIN/Docs/docs/survey/03-02-heritage-scientists.md

 <div align="center">
   <img src="assets/figures/figure-10-digital-tools.png" width="700">
   <p><em>Figure 10.
-Digital tools or technologies used to monitor condition.</em></p>
+Digital tools or technologies used to monitor conditions.</em></p>
 </div>

-The main challenges in monitoring conditions relate to the **high cost of equipment** and the **complexity of interpreting scientific data**, followed by integration issues and difficulties linking measurements to conservation needs.
+The main challenges in monitoring conditions relate to the **high cost of equipment** and the **complexity of interpreting scientific data**, followed by integration issues, and difficulties linking measurements to conservation needs.

 ## 3.2.2 Data types, formats, and standards